canro91/canro91.github.io/_posts/2020-07-18-HowIStartedBlogging.md

 After that, I started to write about the bugs that literally gave me  headaches, the resources I used to learn languages and frameworks, the  notes from the books I read.
 I started to share my learning and my  experiences.
 And here you are, 30 posts after that first post.

-You don’t need to wait to be a well-known figure in the tech field to  have a blog.
+You don't need to wait to be a well-known figure in the tech field to have a blog.

 A blog is a mean to share your learning.
 To learn in  public.
 To share your insights.
 That will make your blog unique.

+I don't have anything to write about?-you said.
+Have you learned something new?
+Share that.
+Share the resources you used to learned it.

+Probably, next time you're Googling something, you will find your own blog posts.

 _Thanks for reading!_